The IRS and DOJ Move to Target and Prosecute Those with Unreported Offshore Accounts

 Offshore Accounts & Tax Crimes Attorney Serving Clients in Orlando, Tampa, and Throughout the State of Florida

-Connect with a member of our team at Law Offices of Horwitz & Citro, P.A. today to secure the skillful legal representation you need during this time.
-Being contacted by the IRS or the federal government regarding offshore accounts and foreign income is very serious and could land you in deep trouble, especially if you don’t have a highly knowledgeable tax law attorney on your side to represent you.
+Connect with a member of our team at Law Offices of Horwitz & Citro, P.A. today to secure the skillful legal representation you need.
+Being contacted by the IRS or the federal government regarding offshore accounts and foreign income is very serious and could land you in serious trouble, especially if you don’t have a highly knowledgeable criminal tax law defense attorney on your side.

-We have represented many clients in your situation and are prepared to provide you with the authoritative, trustworthy legal counsel you can rely on during your interactions with the government and the IRS.
+We have represented many clients in your situation and are prepared to provide you with the authoritative, trustworthy legal counsel you can rely on during your interactions with the government including the IRS and Department of Justice.
 Take a look at our case results for more information on cases we have handled and the kind of service you can expect to receive from our firm.

 Contact us online today or call (407) 901-5852 now to speak to a member of our staff.